samlane-ma/budgie-pi-temp-monitor/README.md

 Adds an applet to monitor the CPU temperature.
 Settings allow changing of the measurement interval [5..60] seconds and switching from Celcius to Fahrenheit

-Temperature icon will be dim normally, now will brighten when temperature gets close to throttle limit Icon gets bright at 75 degrees, Raspi throttles at 85
+Temperature icon will be dim normally, now will brighten when temperature gets close to throttle limit.
+Icon gets bright at 75 degrees, Raspi throttles at 85.

-Popover now shows the highest and lowest temperatures, and the time which they were recorded
+Popover now shows the highest and lowest temperatures, and the time which they were recorded.

 To install (for Debian/Ubuntu):